nxdevel/nx_io/README.rst

 Miscellaneous I/O utilities

-An open function that tries to support multiple path types.
+An open function that tries to support multiple path types

-A readline implementation that allows for specification of the delimiter to use.
+A readline implementation that allows for specification of the delimiter to use